sal-camacho/sql-query-filtering/README.md

 ## Contact & Collaboration

 This repository reflects my SQL development journey and cybersecurity training.
 I'm open to suggestions and collaborations aimed at strengthening technical depth, documentation clarity, and professional growth.

-Feel free to connect if you're interested in:

-- Reviewing query structure or Markdown formatting
-- Sharing best practices on data filtering and relational joins
-- Exploring cybersecurity use cases and incident reporting in SQL